qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

   You can find clicked coordinate, X and Y coordinates, area in map unit and perimeter in map unit for polygon, length in map unit for line and feature id.
-* Data attributes: this is the list of attributs fields from data.
+* Data attributes: this is the list of attribute fields from data.

 .. _figure_identify: